MattLangsenkamp/tangent-s/README.md

 #### ARQMath
 Originally the ARQMath dataset exists as a series of html files with embedded latex.
-These files are then cleaned and parsed to generated TSV files in which the latex has been extracted and converted to MathML for both slt and opt representations. those files can be found here: https://drive.google.com/drive/folders/18bHlAWkhIJkLeS9CHvBQQ-BLSn4rrlvE this tsv can then be transformed into individual files containing just the mathml using the script below.
+These files are then cleaned and parsed to generated TSV files in which the latex has been extracted and converted to MathML for both slt and opt representations. those files can be found here: https://drive.google.com/drive/folders/18bHlAWkhIJkLeS9CHvBQQ-BLSn4rrlvE. these tsv files can then be transformed into individual files containing just the mathml using the script below.
 Change parameters within main function of script as necessary.
-This script may take multiple hours to run and will generate files that can take up a significant amount of hard drive space (>50GB).
+This script may take multiple hours to run and will generate files that can take up a significant amount of hard drive space (>100GB).
 If one does not have the space to do this, they can just use the precomputed indices discussed [here](#using-precomputed-indices).
 ```shell
 cd  /path/to/tangent-s/src/python/converters/